jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 7. **%GC**: Percentage of GC content

 ### Encoding
-Encoding is the way the quality of the bases are written.
-In the Sanger encoding, the scores are known as Phred33
+Encoding is the way the quality of the bases are written. https://en.wikipedia.org/wiki/FASTQ_format#Encoding

-https://en.wikipedia.org/wiki/FASTQ_format#Encoding

 ## Switch to another file